 Most Common Types of Small Business Insurance for Startups

 There’s no one policy for startups.
 Instead, you need business insurance for the risks your startup faces, like lawsuits and property damage.
-Each risk is covered by a different policy, so you want to know which ones are a problem for your business so you can get the appropriate policies.
+A different policy covers each risk, so you want to know which ones are a problem for your business so you can get the appropriate coverage.

 1. General Liability Insurance for Startups